How to grow broccoli is really simple in a bit of compost and full sun; they need plenty of water.

 Some veggies are tricky to grow, others very straightforward; the queen is one of the easy ones.
 Plant the seed in a box in early spring and keep them in a warm spot; drill out the seedlings, water and wait for two months.
 That's it; oh, and bit of watering and weeding.

-The seed are quite fine and small but they sprout without difficulty.
+The seeds are quite fine and small but they sprout without difficulty.
 Plant them thinly in a seed box, and cover with fine earth, gently patted down.

 Choose your hybrid carefully.
 Traditionally broccoli grows in the cooler weather, so we plant them at the end of summer, reaping them in winter and early spring.
 However today there are hybrids that tolerate some heat.
 Talk to your nurseryman.